subsquid/docs/docs/tutorials/bayc/step-two-deriving-owners-and-tokens.md

 # Step 2: Deriving owners and tokens

-This is the second part of the tutorial in which we build a squid that indexes [Bored Ape Yacht Club](https://boredapeyachtclub.com) NFTs, their transfers, and owners from the [Ethereum blockchain](https://ethereum.org), fetches the metadata from [IPFS](https://ipfs.tech/) and regular HTTP URLs, stores it in a database, and serves it over a GraphQL API.
-In the [first part](/tutorials/bayc/step-one-indexing-transfers) we created a simple squid that scraped Transfer events emitted by the [BAYC token contract](https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d).
+This is the second part of the tutorial in which we build a squid that indexes [Bored Ape Yacht Club](https://boredapeyachtclub.com) NFTs, their transfers, and owners from the [Ethereum blockchain](https://ethereum.org), fetches the metadata from [IPFS](https://ipfs.tech/) and regular HTTP URLs, stores all the data in a database, and serves it over a GraphQL API.
+In the [first part](../step-one-indexing-transfers) we created a simple squid that scraped Transfer events emitted by the [BAYC token contract](https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d).
 Here, we go a step further and derive separate entities for the NFTs and their owners from the transfers.
 The new entities will reference the corresponding `Transfer` entities.
 It will be automatically translated into primary key-foreign key references in the new database schema, and enable efficient cross-entity GraphQL queries.

-Prerequisites: Node.js, [Subsquid CLI](/squid-cli/installation), Docker, a project folder with the code from the first part ([this commit](https://github.com/abernatskiy/tmp-bayc-squid-2/tree/d99cd9b3f6921c7f591e5817d54025a388925a08) (link out of date)).
+Prerequisites: Node.js, [Subsquid CLI](/squid-cli/installation), Docker, a project folder with the code from the first part ([this commit](https://github.com/subsquid-labs/bayc-squid-1/tree/aeb6268168385cc605ce04fe09d0159f708efe47)).

-[//]: # (!!!!
-Update the link to the part one code)

 ## Writing `schema.graphql`